Configure Authentication

 - The

-rpIdchanged between registration and authentication - The user's passkey was deleted from their device
+rpIdchanged between registration and authentication. - The user deleted the passkey from their device or password manager.

 - Email OTP -- Passwordless authentication via email codes